hclpandv/azure-cloud-Learning/azure-automation-account.md

 `Create Azure Run As account` option in creation page = create ad service principal and assigning it contributor role for all automation tasks.

->Azure Automation account is linked with a tenent id and can be used across regions in multiple subscriptions
+>Azure Automation account is linked with a `tenant id` hence can be used across regions in multiple subscriptions associted with the tenant